 If you look up the word “psyche” in the dictionary, you will find “breath, principle of life, Soul.”
 But if you look up “psychology,” you will find “the science of mind and behavior.”
 Somehow, in the translation from essence to practice, the most important aspect of “psyche” has been lost.
 At the University of Santa Monica, we recognize our task as reintegrating the spiritual dimension back into the essence of an authentic psychological inquiry.
 It is this reintegration that evokes the emergence of a Spiritual Psychology.

-Spiritual Psychology is the study and practice of the art and science of human evolution in consciousness.
+Spiritual Psychology is the study and practice of the art and science of Conscious Awakening.
 To engage in this genre, we must begin by distinguishing the essence of human evolution—what does it mean to evolve?
-In short, it means learning how to identify, recognize, and navigate successfully, within the Context of Spiritual Psychology.
-Practically, it means learning how to surrender—or let go of—anything that disturbs one's peace.
+In short, it means learning how to identify, recognize, and navigate successfully within the Context of Spiritual Reality.
+Practically, it means learning how to surrender—or let go of—anything that disturbs one’s peace.
 It also means sacrificing our illusions of separation.
 Essentially, this “surrendering” and “sacrificing” is work that can and has been called “healing,” which includes healing on the physical, mental, and emotional levels in service to the deeper revelation of who we truly are as Loving, Peaceful, Compassionate, and Joyful beings.
 We refer to this level of awareness as the Authentic Self.

-And, by the way, assuming we get through the current challenges, these very same skills will be highly valued as we transform into a more peaceful, highly globalized world.
+And, by the way, as we move forward, these very same skills will be exactly the same ones that will be highly valued as we transform into a more peaceful, highly globalized world.